gloaysa/lgg/README.md

 * **How do you use it in your day to day?**

 - I like to make entries directly from my [Helix Editor](http://helix-editor.com "Helix website"), this way I never lose context of what I'm doing.
 I simply type `:! lgg Whatever it's I'm doing or I've finished.` and the entry is created.
 I also like doing quick searches for today's entries from the editor, in case I left a note to myself earlier in the day or the day before (remember, lgg has the keyword `tomorrow`, so you can do `tomorrow at noon: something to do.`).
-Once I finish implementing searching for tags, I will probably use them like I used them with jrnl: in meetings.
-It's very handy to quickly summon your notes about a topic (if you were kind to yourself in the past and properly tagged the topics).
+Searching tags in meetings: it's very handy to quickly summon your notes about a topic (if you were kind to yourself in the past and properly tagged the topics).

 - **How do you use it with your phone?**